-- Article 47-4 (1) The JLSC must have the approval of the Minister of Justice to transfer an important asset other than an unnecessary asset as provided by Ministry of Justice Order or to furnish it as collateral; provided, however, that this does not apply if the JLSC has established a plan as referred to in Article 41, paragraph (2), item (vii) in its medium-term plan, and is transferring the important asset or providing it as collateral in accordance with that plan. - (2) Prior to granting the approval under the preceding paragraph, the Minister of Justice must hear the opinion of the evaluation committee.
+Article 47-4 (1) The JLSC must have the approval of the Minister of Justice to transfer an important asset other than unnecessary assets as provided by Ministry of Justice Order or to furnish it as collateral; provided, however, that this does not apply if the JLSC has established a plan as referred to in Article 41, paragraph (2), item (vii) in its medium-term plan, and is transferring the important asset or providing it as collateral in accordance with that plan.

+(2) When granting the approval under the preceding paragraph, the Minister of Justice must hear the opinion of the Evaluation Committee.